munster-dev/docs/docs/change-detection.md

 :::danger
 Bind decorator might throw an error because of interfaces in it's arguments.
-Please check the [Bind](./other-useful-docs/bind) documentation to fix the error.
+Please check the [Bind decorator](./bind-decorator) documentation to fix the error.
 :::